playbenny/benny_manual/docs/blockipedia.md

 ### fx.clouds.pvoc
 - A wrapper for Volker Böhm's port of just the phase vocoder from Émilie Gillet's Clouds module.

+### fx.convolve
+- Simple wrapper for the HISStools max convolution object, uses benny's wave storage for the impulses.
+You can convolve all sorts of things together, not just reverbs.

+- IMPORTANT - to make this work you need to open max package manager (from the file menu) and find and install HISStools.

 ### fx.delay.buckets
 - Bucket Brigade Delay emulation.
 Accurate model of writing into a delay line with variable sample rate, responds to input changes in the same way a real BBD does.
 Additionally includes pre-filter, compander, soft sat, boundary loss and clock leakage, post-filter, HPF in one of two positions, and bit depth quantise (to simulate an early digi-delay rather than a BBD).